GluuFederation/docs-ce-prod/docs/source/installation-guide/install-ubuntu.md

 See the [Setup Script Documentation](./setup_py.md#setup-prompt) for more detail on setup script options.

-#### Avoiding common issues

-Avoid setup issues by acknowledging the following:

-- IP Address: Do **not** use `localhost` for either the IP address or hostname.

-- Hostname:
-     - Make sure to choose the hostname carefully.
-Changing the hostname after installation is not a simple task.
-     - Use a real hostname--this can always be managed via host file entries if adding a DNS entry is too much work for testing.
-     - For clustered deployments, use the hostname of the cluster that will be used by applications connecting to Gluu.

-- Only run setup.py **one time**.
-Running the command twice will break the instance.

 ### Sign in via browser

 Wait about 10 minutes in total for the server to restart and finalize its configuration.
 After that period, sign in via a web browser.
 The username will be `admin` and your password will be the `ldap_password` you provided during installation.